 Grand Challenges: Towards an Early Warning System for Increased Probability of Community Infection by SARS-Cov-2 Variants

-This research will develop an early-warning (weeks to months) and long-term planning (climate change projections) system for the probability of infection by SARS-CoV-2.
-The system will use the relationship between climate and COVID-19 mortality that we established in May 2020.
-We were the first interdisciplinary team of virologists and climatologists to show an association between climate conditions and mortality displacement.
-In Year 1 we will revisit the empirical relationship that we established, using new information collected since Spring 2020.
-We will augment this relationship by using artificial intelligence approaches to include additional relevant atmospheric fields (wind, and solar radiation); the PI visited the European Center for Medium-range Weather Forecast (ECMWF) getting familiarized with AI methodologies applied to weather and climate forecasting.
-Based on this relationship, we will produce maps showing future sensitivity to COVID as derived from long term climate projections over Maryland.
-In Year 2, in collaboration with the private sector, we will be transmitting to the University of Maryland COVID-19 weekly and seasonal advisories and warnings focusing on DC, Maryland, and Virginia.
-In Year 3, we will investigate the possibility to replace the empirically derived relation between COVID-19 mortality and climate with physical principles-based modeling of the spread of droplets carrying SARS-CoV-2.
+This research will develop an early-warning (weeks to months) and long-term planning (climate change projections) system for the probability of infection by SARS-CoV-2, examining the relationship between climate and COVID-19 mortality.
+The project will augment previously collected data with artificial intelligence approaches to include additional relevant atmospheric fields (wind, and solar radiation).
+The project will produce maps showing future sensitivity to COVID as derived from long-term climate projections.
+In collaboration with the private sector, the project will transmit weekly and seasonal data, replacing the empirically derived relation between COVID-19 mortality and climate with physical principles-based modeling of the spread of droplets carrying SARS-CoV-2.